Smith Tower: Conception and design

+Construction and opening

 On September 5, 1911, the first contracts for general construction and excavation were signed by the New York-based Whitney-Steen Company, who had recently constructed the Daniels & Fisher Tower in Denver, Colorado and had several international projects under their belts.
 They would in turn contract the American Bridge Company to provide and assemble the nearly 5,000 tons of steel from their own foundry at Ambridge, Pennsylvania that would be required to build the Smith Tower's frame.
-Several local firms were awarded early contracts including Charles W. Rodgers (tiling), the Rautman Plumbing & Heating Company and the Agutter-Griswold Company for the electric wiring.
+Several local firms were awarded early contracts including Charles W. Rodgers (tiling), the Rautman Plumbing & Heating Company, and the Agutter-Griswold Company for the electric wiring.
 The Harper-Hill Company run by T.S.
 Lippy, who operated a brick plant near Southworth at Harper that had previously supplied bricks for the Puget Sound Naval Shipyard and the Moore Theatre, won the contract for supplying the common brick that would insulate the building's walls.
 Representatives from the Whitney-Steen Company arrived in Seattle in late October and set up their construction office on the 6th floor of the Smith-owned Pacific Block (which would later be known as the Smith Tower Annex).
 They would soon be joined by H.W.
 Thompson, also of Syracuse, who would act as supervising architect.
 Most tenants vacated the old building by October 1 but many more insisted on remaining until the last possible moment and arrangements were made to excavate around them until the structural steel and other needed equipment was scheduled to arrive in February 1912 at which time construction would go into full swing.
 Selective demolition began on November 1, officially marking the start of construction.